 Old tires are a problem - what do you do with them?
 They are difficult to dispose.
 Piles of tires are ugly and can pose health, safety and fire hazards.
-Unwanted tires hold water which can breed mosquitoes that carry the West Nile Virus.
+Unwanted tires hold water which can breed mosquitoes that carry diseases like Zika and West Nile Viruses.
 Are waste tires a problem in your community?

 Saturday, April 21, 2018 ~ 9 a.m. to 12 Noon

 Findlay Township Public Works, 1058 Clinton Road, Clinton, PA 15021

 Saturday, April 29, 2017 ~ 9 a.m. to 12 Noon

 Ohioville Borough Building, 6268 Tuscarawas Road, Industry, PA 15052